-In a monthly column, Leah Kirts covers the work of queer organizers expanding mutual aid through food justice across New York City and beyond.
+In a monthly column, Leah Kirts covers the work of queer organizers expanding food justice through mutual aid across New York City and beyond.

 Chilis on Wheels was born out of burnout.
 The volunteer-run nonprofit makes veganism accessible to underserved communities with chapters across the U.S. and its colonies.
 Michelle Carrera, a 39-year-old queer vegan Puerto Rican activist based in Brooklyn, says she unknowingly founded the organization in a moment of political and personal exhaustion.